PaulCreusy/PaulCreusy/README.md

 ## About me ✋

-I am an engineer student at CentraleSupélec specializing myself in physics and informatics.
+I am an engineer student in Aerospace at CentraleSupélec.

 ## My projects 💻

 I am developing small projects with Python on my free time, serious ones or just for fun.
 I also sometimes release mobile apps on the PlayStore with an other account : [@LupaDevStudio](https://github.com/LupaDevStudio)

 <!--